d28b/html-slides/README.md

 The script keeps looking for changes, and rebuilds `index.html` when necessary.
 To quit it, press `Ctrl-C` in the terminal window.

-The deploy script crudely checks the HTML code.
+The deploy script crudely checks your HTML code.
 In particular, it warns if tags are not properly closed.

 ### Uploading the slides

-The deploy script will optionally upload the slides onto a server.
+The deploy script will upload the slides onto a server, if desired.
 For that, create a script called `upload-server` next to `deploy` with the upload commands.

 A typical [rsync](https://linux.die.net/man/1/rsync) upload script looks as follows: